Best Attack Helicopters: An Honest Assessment

 Agusta A129 Mangusta

-The AgustaWestland AW129 Mangusta, known initially as the Agusta A129, is an Italian marvel introduced in the 1990s.
-It showcases Italy’s engineering prowess in rotorcraft technology.
-Used primarily by the Italian Army.
+The AgustaWestland AW129 Mangusta, introduced in the 1990s, showcases Italy’s engineering prowess in rotorcraft technology.
+Used primarily by the Italian Army, it holds the distinction of being the first attack helicopter designed and produced entirely in Western Europe.

 • Avionics: It includes advanced navigation systems, target acquisition systems, and infra-red countermeasures.